alexwillman/Project1-GNS3-Mid-Size-Company-Network/10-infrastructure-services-configuration.md

 ### Verify NTP on each switch

-Verify NTP is syncing and the reference clock shows the IP of Ubuntu-Infra-Server (172.16.0.5).
+Verify NTP is syncing and the reference shows the IP of Ubuntu-Infra-Server (172.16.0.5).

 Use the commands:
 ```